2.5. Automatic Differentiation¶ Open the notebook in SageMaker Studio Lab

 and x

-, the differentiation result could be an
+, the result of differentiation could be an

 even higher-order tensor.